Emptying Septic Tank Costs

 New Septic Tank Regulations

-If you replace a septic tank, it must meet the British Standards (BS EN 12566-1), and it’s illegal to install any septic tank that doesn’t meet this specification.
+Replacement tanks must meet British Standards (BS EN 12566-1) and be the correct size for the property.
+It's illegal to install any septic tank that doesn't meet this specification.

-When selling your property, you must now inform the new owner (in writing) that they’ll be responsible for a septic tank and its discharge.
+You must empty and clean your tank frequently, and it can only be emptied by a registered waste carrier.
+When selling your property, you must inform the new owner (in writing) that they'll be responsible for the septic tank and its discharge.
 The information has to contain:

 • Full explanation of the septic tank and drainage field.